Bibliographic Research and Conservation Documentation

 The program of this course is presented in the form of lectures followed by its practical application, at classroom, which allows a better understanding of the contents by the students.

-To be able to do the exam the student needs to have a positive mark on the practical component of the course.
+To have access to the exam the student needs to have a positive mark on the practical component of the course.

 Part I - Bibliographic research and gathering information in the research process

 Aims, sources and methods for bibliographic research in natural sciences and conservation.

 Introduction to research platforms and other available tools.